jaylenhe/recipe-generator/README.md

 # The Dinn-o-matic

-A Python project that web-scrapes and parses through a website with over 10,000 recipes using BeautifulSoup.
+A Python project that web-scrapes and parses through a website with over 10,000 recipes using BeautifulSoup and requests library.
 Randomly generates a recipe for the user given their desired time and ingredients they currently have and iterates over each recipe until their desired recipe is chosen.

 # Features
 - User input of time constraint